2009 NCAA Division I men's lacrosse tournament

-The 2009 NCAA Division I men's lacrosse tournament was held from May 9 through May 25, 2009.
-This was the 39th annual Division I NCAA Men's Lacrosse Championship tournament.
+The 2009 NCAA Division I lacrosse tournament was the 39th annual tournament hosted by the National Collegiate Athletic Association to determine the team champion of men's college lacrosse among its Division I programs, held at the end of the 2009 NCAA Division I men's lacrosse season.
+The tournament was played from May 9–25, 2009.

+Syracuse defeated Cornell in the final, 10–9 in overtime.

+The championship game was played at Gillette Stadium, the home of the NFL's New England Patriots, in Foxborough, Massachusetts, with 41,935 fans in attendance.

+The first round of the tournament was played on May 9–10 at the home fields of the seeded teams.
+The quarterfinals were held on May 16–17 on neutral site fields at Hofstra University (James M. Shuart Stadium) and the United States Naval Academy (Navy–Marine Corps Memorial Stadium).
+The tournament culminated with the semifinals and final held on Memorial Day weekend.

+Qualifying teams

 Sixteen NCAA Division I college men's lacrosse teams met after having played their way through a regular season, and for some, a conference tournament, to play in the NCAA Tournament.

-Overview

-The first round of the tournament was played on May 9 and 10 at the home fields of the seeded teams.
-The quarterfinals were held on May 16 and 17th on neutral site fields at Hofstra University (James M. Shuart Stadium) and the United States Naval Academy (Navy–Marine Corps Memorial Stadium).
-The tournament culminated with the semifinals and final held on Memorial Day weekend at Gillette Stadium in Foxborough, Massachusetts.
-The tournament was won by Syracuse University who defeated Cornell University, 10–9, in overtime in front of 41,935 fans.

-Qualifying teams

-The NCAA Division I Men’s Lacrosse Committee selected the participating teams for the championship tournament.
+The NCAA Division I Men's Lacrosse Committee selected the participating teams for the championship tournament.
 The committee announced the qualifying teams and the seeding order on Sunday, May 3, 2009.
 Seven conferences received automatic bids for their top team.
 The remaining nine teams were selected by the committee as "at-large" bids.

 Five conferences held tournament championships, which also determined their NCAA bids.
 Siena earned an automatic bid by winning the Metro Atlantic Athletic Conference (MAAC) championship for both their first conference title and first NCAA tournament appearance.
 Villanova earned an automatic bid by winning Colonial Athletic Association (CAA) championship and also made its NCAA tournament debut.
 Navy earned an automatic bid by winning its fifth Patriot League championship in six years.
 Both Notre Dame and UMBC repeated as conference champions by winning the Great Western Lacrosse League (GWLL) and America East Conference, respectively.

 Two conferences awarded their bids based on regular season performance.
 UMass earned the Eastern College Athletic Conference (ECAC) championship and its automatic with a 6–1 conference record.
 The Ivy League awarded its automatic bid to Cornell.
 Princeton and Cornell possessed identical conference records and were named co-champions.
 The head-to-head regular season game, which Cornell had won, acted as the tie-breaking criterion.

 The remaining nine berths were awarded to at-large teams.
 Duke won the Atlantic Coast Conference (ACC) tournament for the third straight season, but the league does not receive an automatic bid because it does not have at least six members.
 Nevertheless, all four ACC teams received at-large bids: Duke, Maryland, North Carolina, and Virginia.
 Additionally, the NCAA Selection Committee awarded at-large bids to: independents Johns Hopkins and Syracuse, Brown and Princeton of the Ivy League, and Hofstra of the CAA.